Live (band): Kowalczyk's return and Taylor's firing: 2016–present

 In November 2022, it was reported that Gracey filed a lawsuit against Taylor and Dahlheimer as managers of their company, ThinkLoud.
 Gracey cited counts of breach of fiduciary duty and breach of contract.
+Also that month, former business partner Bill Hynes filed a civil lawsuit against Taylor, Gracey, and Dahlheimer, seeking hundreds of thousands of dollars he had allegedly loaned to each of them.
+This latter suit was settled in July 2025.